Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$, Bi$_2$Sr$_2$CuO$_6$, Bi$_2$Sr$_2$CaCu$_2$O$_8$, and HgBa$_2$CuO$_4$: Analysis of dependence of energy

 \section{Analysis of $\delta$ dependence of energy}

-In Fig.~\ref{fig:CaCuOL24Energies} the total energy per site $E_{\rm tot}$ and the onsite Coulomb part $E_U$ (see panel~(a),~(c) respectively) are shown for doped CaCuO$_2$.
+In Fig.~\ref{fig:CaCuOL24Energies} the total energy per site $E_{\rm tot}$ and the on-site Coulomb part $E_U$ (see panel~(a),~(c), respectively) are shown for doped CaCuO$_2$.
 Each energy contribution is subtracted by a linear function $F(\delta) = b_0 + b_1 \delta$ for better visibility, where $b_0$ and $b_1$ are listed in Table~\ref{tab:CaCuOL24EnergiesFitParameter} (see gray lines in~(a),~(c)) and are shown in~(b),~(d).
 The subtracted energies are fitted by a quadratic function $\mathcal P(\delta) = c_0 + c_1 \delta + c_2 \delta^2$ to examine the curvature.
 Explicit values of the parameters are given in Table~\ref{tab:CaCuOL24EnergiesFitParameter}.

 The result shows that the total energy is concave as a function of $\delta$ of course, which is required from the thermodynamic stability, while only $E_U$ exhibits convex behavior with $c_2<0$.
 Because the effective particle interaction is given by the $\delta^2$ term, we find that the local quantity $E_U$ is the origin of the attraction while the nonlocal energies contribute to $c_2>0$ in the total energy ensuring the thermodynamic stability.
 This supports the idea that the local strong correlation (repulsion) called Mottness turns to originate the effective attraction of the electrons, which is the underlying mechanism of both of the Cooper pairing and charge segregation such as the stripes.
 The attraction is understood from the following Mottness: The local energy is retained high in the Mott insulator because of $U$.
-However, if the carrier is doped, this is released by acquiring the itinerancy in a nonlinear fashion as a function of $\delta$ which yields $c_2<0$ and the attraction.
+However, if the carrier is doped, this is released by acquiring the itinerancy in a nonlinear fashion as a function of $\delta$ which yields $c_2<0$ and the attraction. {In accordance with the $\alpha$ dependence of $F_{\rm SC}$, $c_2$ shows a similar behavior as $-c_2=1.47, 2.24, 2.13, 1.85$ and 1.53 at $\alpha =1.0, 1.1, 1.2, 1.3$ and 1.4, respectively with a peak around $\alpha\sim 1.1$-1.2. }